kxiser/coolLabs.io/privacy.md

 <br/>
 <br/>

 coolLabs ("we", "us", or "our") creating our services and applications ("products") to make place where your online information is secured and not transferred to any extarnal company.
-This is applicable for all coollabs.io domains and subdomains, which we own and operate.
+This is applicable for coollabs.io domain and all subdomains, which we own and operate.

 <br/>
 <br/>